Have you been preparing for the NEET MDS 2024?

 - Do not read any new books or read volumes of books as you clearly have no time.

-- Don’t do an all-nighter before the day of the exam, it’s absolutely necessary that you get 7-8 hours of good sleep before the exam to stay calm and focused on the day of the exam.
+- Don’t do an all-nighter before the day of the exam, you must get 7-8 hours of good sleep before the exam to stay calm and focused on the day of the exam.

 - Don’t discuss about your preparation with anyone – friends or competitors as it leads to an unusual build-up of anxiety.
 It’s always better not to compare your study with theirs and be confident of your own preparation.